Vancouver Whitecaps FC

 Vancouver Whitecaps Football Club is a Canadian professional soccer club based in Vancouver.
-They compete in Major League Soccer (MLS) as a member club of the league's Western Conference.
-The MLS iteration of the club was established on March 18, 2009, and began play in 2011 as the 17th team to enter Major League Soccer while replacing the USSF Division 2 team of the same name in the city, making them a phoenix club and the third to carry the Whitecaps name.
-The club has been owned and managed by the same group since their USSF days.
+The Whitecaps compete in Major League Soccer (MLS) as a member of the Western Conference.
+The MLS iteration of the club was established on March 18, 2009, and began play in 2011 as the 17th team to enter Major League Soccer while replacing the USSF Division 2 team of the same name in the city, making them a phoenix club and the third to carry the Whitecaps name since 1974.
+The club has been owned and managed by the same group since they were a second-division franchise.

-In the 2012 season, the team became the first Canadian team to qualify for the MLS Cup Playoffs.
-The Whitecaps have won two Canadian Championships, in 2015 and 2022.
-Vancouver also competes against longtime Pacific Northwest rivals Seattle and Portland in the Cascadia Cup, a fan-created trophy awarded based on MLS regular season results.
-Notable former Whitecaps players include former American international Jay DeMerit, the club's first player and captain; Camilo Sanvezzo, the 2013 MLS Golden Boot winner; and current Canadian international Alphonso Davies, a homegrown player.
+In the 2012 season, the team became the first Canadian team to qualify for the MLS Cup playoffs.
+The Whitecaps have won five Canadian Championships and have advanced to the CONCACAF Champions Cup final once, losing to Cruz Azul in 2025.
+Vancouver competes against longtime Pacific Northwest rivals Seattle and Portland in the Cascadia Cup, a fan-created trophy awarded based on MLS regular season results.

+In 2025, the Whitecaps attracted international attention for the signing of German superstar and 2014 World Cup winner Thomas Müller on a free transfer.
+Other notable Whitecaps players include former American international Jay DeMerit, the club's first player and captain; Camilo Sanvezzo, the 2013 MLS Golden Boot winner; and current Canadian men's national team captain Alphonso Davies, a homegrown player.